intershop/intershop-pwa/docs/guides/customizations.md

 Now each commit of the new Intershop PWA release is applied to the custom project context.
 Thus, if any merge conflicts arise, this will be within the specific Intershop PWA commit context and should be mergeable with the information and diff provided for this commit in the GitHub repository.

-If merge conflicts need to be resolve it is good to disable any pre-commit hooks during the migration.
+If merge conflicts need to be resolved, it is advisable to disable any pre-commit hooks during the migration.
-For this set `HUSKY=0` as environment variable.
+For this purpose, set `HUSKY=0` as environment variable.

-After successfully going through the rebase onto (with `git rebase --continue` after each resolved merge conflict), an `npm install` will probably be required and one needs to check whether the project code still works as expected.
+After successfully going through the rebase onto (with `git rebase --continue` after each resolved merge conflict), an `npm install` will probably be required and you need to check whether the project code still works as expected.
 Starting the server or `npm run check` are good basic tests for that.

 ### 3. Merge the New Release in its Entirety